ploomber/sql/docs/visualizing-your-sql-queries/plotting-with-seaborn.md

 - Figure-level functions internally create a matplotlib figure, potentially including multiple subplots

-- `seaborn.barplot`, an Axes-level function, should be used for visualizing count data
+- `seaborn.barplot`, an axes-level function, should be used for visualizing count data

-- `seaborn.scatterplot`, an Axes-level function, helps visualize correlations between two numeric variables, subsetted on categorical variables if needed. `seaborn.relplot` is a Figure-level function that that combines `scatterplot`with a FacetGrid and can expedite the EDA process when combining multiple types of columns into a single visualization
+- `seaborn.scatterplot`, an axes-level function, helps visualize correlations between two numeric variables, subsetted on categorical variables if needed. `seaborn.relplot` is a figure-level function that that combines `scatterplot`with a FacetGrid and can expedite the EDA process when combining multiple types of columns into a single visualization

-- `seaborn.kdeplot`, an Axes-level function, creates a Kernel Density Estimate plot, analogous to a histogram.
+- `seaborn.kdeplot`, an axes-level function, creates a Kernel Density Estimate plot, analogous to a histogram.
 KDE represents the data using a continuous probability density curve in one or more dimensions.
 The function can also account for categorical levels.
-Its Figure-level alternative is `seaborn.distplot`
+Its figure-level alternative is `seaborn.distplot`

 - `seaborn.boxplot` is useful for visualizing the summary distribution of numeric variables, grouped by none, one, or multiple catgeorical variables.
 Several variations of the boxplot are provided by seaborn